Big Buck Bunny: Release

 The film was officially released in an April 10, 2008 premiere in Amsterdam while online movie downloads and files were released on May 30, 2008.

 The film's complete score was released on June 6, 2008 under the Creative Commons Attribution-Noncommercial-NoDerivatives 3.0 license.
 It was available to download in MP3 and OGG Vorbis file formats.

 On May 2, 2012 the film was released on Nintendo Video in Europe as part of a special partnership with Nintendo and the Blender Foundation.
-It was split into three instalments, with one releasing each week.
+It was split into three installments, with one releasing each week.
 The film was recreated in stereoscopic 3D by Studio Lumikuu.

 High-resolution, stereoscopic, high-frame-rate versions of the film were released in 2013 by Janus Kristensen's Big and Ugly Rendering Project running on the Berkeley Open Infrastructure for Network Computing platform.

 The film was followed up with an open game titled Yo Frankie!, in August 2008.